WeblateOrg/weblate/docs/admin/install.rst

 Optional dependecies
 ++++++++++++++++++++

-Following modules are necessary for some of Weblate features.
+Following modules are necessary for some Weblate features.
 You can find all of them in :file:`requirements-optional.txt`.

 ``Mercurial`` (optional for Mercurial repositories support)